Schamne/Schamne/README.md

 - I’m open to remote work as a **Data Analyst**

--Extensive python, excel and Power BI knowledge.
+- Extensive python, excel and Power BI knowledge.
 Currently improving SQL**

 - How to reach me: **Linkedin or julianschamne@gmail.com**